ksaidoun/CS446-Group-17/README.md

 - Hemika Roy (20835090).
 Github username: hemika44, Quest username: h3roy
 - Lauren Smith (20775886).
 Github username: Lauren15468, Quest username: ll3smith
 - Sherry Lev (20883108).
 Github username: SherryLev, Quest username: slev

+Note: When attempting to run our code, there will be two different projects.
+Make sure to run the "app" or "FamPlanApp".
+If there is the option to run "FamPlan", that will be the older, scrapped version of our project built using XML files.